stormpath/express-stormpath/docs/source/register.rst

        create client/app/register/register.html

-Start the server and then manually type in the URL to ``/register`` in your browser, you will see the default view that was created:
+Start the server and then manually type in the URL to ``/register`` in your browser.
+You will see the default view that was created:

 .. image:: _static/default-register-view.png